jeffh/Fox/docs/source/parallel/tutorial.rst

 - A partial ordering of 2 threads caused a failure (96% of 105 real-world programs)
 - A particular ordering of four memory accesses (92% of 105 real-world programs)

-Fox, and QuickCheck, takes this assumption with its testing strategy.
-So keep in mind that **Fox cannot ensure thread-safety**, but can detect many common errors.
+Fox and QuickCheck take this assumption with its testing strategy. **Fox cannot gaurantee thread-safety**, but can detect many common errors.

 .. _a study seems to indicate: http://www.cs.columbia.edu/~junfeng/09fa-e6998/papers/concurrency-bugs.pdf

 Deterministic Non-Determinism
 -----------------------------

-Running the above code will reveal one inherit problem with parallel tests, they're non-deterministic!
-This makes it difficult for Fox to reliably shrink a failing test case because it cannot reliably tell if a smaller example will also fail when running in parallel.
+Running the above code will reveal a problem inherit with parallel tests, they're non-deterministic!
+This makes it difficult for Fox to shrink a failing test case because it cannot reliably tell if a smaller example will also fail when running in parallel.

 A naive solution is to simply rerun test cases. :c:func:`FOXAlways` can help that, but that's an ugly hack to try and get around that problem.